Veterans Film Festival is dedicated to sharing stories that explore real or imagined perspectives on warfare and its influence on society..

 - A short trailer of the film (Optional)

 10. All films will be accepted and assessed with the view to screening them at a VFF event.
-All films included in the Official Selection will be screened at a venue.
+All films included in the Official Selection will be screened at a venue or event.

 11. Screening events are scheduled during the VFF at the discretion of VFF.
 We undertake to make every effort to adhere to the published schedule program, however, VFF reserves the right to alter this schedule and screening event at any time for any reason.
 VFF does not accept any liability for any costs claimed to arise as a result of a change in the scheduling.